AndrewHarrisSPU/logf/README.md

 - `sync.Pool` objects don't shrink in capacity; the mem pinning behavior is simple and workable.
 This is sort of a general question with `sync.Pool`.
 This package uses pooled `splicers`; they can pin more than they use, they can't grow very large.

+### Performance:
+- Low count of allocation calls is possible.
+Pooling interpolation dictionaries means not allocating a new map, just reusing an empty one.
+(Notably, Go map capacity doesn't shrink when elements are deleted.)
+- While the count of allocations is low, the size of allcations is relatively large.
+- A message string must be read to discover interpolation sites, causing some overhead that is always payed.
+In benchmarks, this is about 1/10th of the cost of the cost of logging a record.
+- Each interpolation site adds to the cost of handling a `Record`.
+Each interpolation is about 1/5th the cost of a `Record` with no interpolation.